toolsforresearch/tfr_responsive/README.md

 When you like this template please spread the word.
 Small donations are more than welcome as well.

 # Known Issues
-* print support is still poor (as in many templates...)
+* printing is possible, but print support is still poor
 * surveys do not work with a keyboard, at the moment it is mouse only
 * when using the LimeSurvey template upload method, fonts files cannot be installed.
 Workaround:
 ** either upload the template using FTP to /upload/template or